Patriots owner Kraft wants Brady back … for a day

 Asked to offer parting words to Brady in the interview, Kraft added: “Well, Tommy, I’m always here for you.
 You’re – you are a part of our family.
 You know, and partly – he was blessed having great parents.
 His mom and dad are super people.
 He’s got three great sisters.
 And I was thinking about it, he was the baby, you know.

-And — so to have four great women like that and then a role model. and for him not to be super spoiled, I don’t know how it happened.
-You know, out there in California area, where everything is a little different than it is here in the Northeast.
-He just – we – we – we — I tell you, I just love the guy so much and there isn’t anything I wouldn’t do for him.”
+And, so to have four great women like that and then a role model, and for him not to be super spoiled, I don’t know how it happened.
+You know, out there in the California area, where everything is a little different than it is here in the Northeast.
+He just, … I tell you, I just love the guy so much and there isn’t anything I wouldn’t do for him.”

 Send questions/comments to the editors.